“Imitation is the sincerest form of flattery.”

 Another client testimonial with a brand logo attached:

 More logos to promote the positive press coverage and publicity:

 Lastly, a trust seal to boost credibility and provide prospects with certainty that their personal information won’t be shared with any outside parties:

-Take your favorite ideas from this article and start creating professional landing pages with Instapage for every one of your offers.
-Our designer-friendly platform and 100% customizable templates allow you to lower your cost of customer acquisition and maximize ROI from ad spend.
+Take your favorite ideas from this article and start creating professional post-click landing pages with Instapage for every one of your offers.
+Sign up for an Instapage Enterprise demo today.